 Contact our Online Sales Team directly if you'd like to know more about the availability of this incredible bass guitar - don't worry if it's not showing up in stock, we can still place a special order for you!

-Order yours online today and you get to choose from our fantastic range of home delivery and store pickup options!
+Order yours online today and you get to choose from our fantastic range of home delivery options!

 - Body: Maple